hungcq/blog/content/posts/software-engineering-technical-or-organizational.md

 ---

 Recently I interviewed with a "top" Internet company in Vietnam.
 Top, in terms of salary offered, at least.
-But the interview content and process, in my opinion, is by no way at the top.
+But the interview content and process, in my opinion, are by no way at the top.
 I wonder how their recruitment and HR departments, which are willing to spend a good deal of money for headhunting services and salary offering, put so little thought into preparing the interview content and process.